eagronin/portfolio/readme.md

 ![](https://github.com/eagronin/portfolio/blob/master/data-process.png?raw=true)

 The projects are summarized in the table below.
-You can click either on the project name or on any of the "x"-s in the columns on the right to be directed to the respective phase of the data science development process.
+You can click either on the project name to be directed to the project, or on any of the "x"-s in the columns on the right to be directed to the respective phase of the project's data science development process.

 ## Projects